bivtsjenko/airports-demo/README.md

 # Introduction
-As an assignment for schiphol I prepared the following tasks
+As an assignment for Schiphol the following tasks where excecuted.

 - An overview of the top 10 airports used as source airport.
 Result can be found at /src/main/resources/input/routes.dat
 - Loads a .bat file into a streamed DataFrame.
 Shows within each window of 1 second top 10 airports used as source airport.